braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags.md

 {% endraw %}

 {% alert important %}
-Campaign, Card, and Canvas attributes are only supported in their corresponding messaging templates. (i.e. - `dispatch_id` is not available in In-App Message campaigns)
+Campaign, Card, and Canvas attributes are only supported in their corresponding messaging templates (for example, `dispatch_id` is not available in in-app message campaigns).
 {% endalert %}